 NASCAR Championship at Phoenix schedule, how to watch, odds

-NASCAR Championship at Phoenix schedule, how to watch, odds originally appeared on NBC Sports Bayarea
+NASCAR Championship at Phoenix schedule, how to watch, odds originally appeared on NBC Sports Philadelphia

 And then there were four.